netlify/build/CONTRIBUTING.md

 npm install
 ```

-Make sure everything is correctly setup with:
+Tests are run with:

 ```bash
 npm test
 ```

+Make sure everything is correctly setup by running those tests first.

+ESLint and Prettier are performed automatically on `git push`.
+However, we recommend you setup your IDE or text editor
-Linting and prettification is performed automatically on `git push`.
-However you should run them before any `git commit`
+to run ESLint and Prettier automatically on file save.
+Otherwise, you should run them manually using:
-using:

 ```bash
 npm run format